morgenman/Computer-Science/Spring 2022/Software Engineering/Software Engineering.md

 ## Product Backlog
 * Prioritized list of work to be done
 * Most valuable work done first
+* Product owner responsible for determining and managing the sequence of work
+* Reprioritized at start of sprint
+* Each item has value to users or customers
 * User centered view.
 ## Sprint Backlog
 * Technical centered view